Workflows

 Execution history

-Each execution record shows:
+Each execution shows:

 - Status — Pending, Running, Completed, Failed, or Cancelled

-- Timing — When it started and completed
+- Timing — start and end times

-- Step details — Expand to see what happened at each node
+- Step details — expand to see what happened at each node

 Execution modes

-- Manual — Manually triggered executions
+- Manual — manually triggered executions

 Workflow examples